Which AI does Atlassian use? A complete overview for 2026

 Over in Confluence, the AI is focused on helping you create, find, and digest information more effectively.

-A writing assistant: Stuck with a blank page?
-You can ask the AI to draft a project plan, brainstorm ideas for a blog post, or even just change the tone of something you’ve already written from formal to casual.
+• A writing assistant: Stuck with a blank page?
+You can ask the AI to draft a project plan, brainstorm ideas for a blog post, or even just adjust the tone of something you've already written.
 It can also handle translations.

-Summaries for pages and comments: Just like in Jira, you can get an instant summary of a long, dense document or a comment section that’s gone off the rails.
+• Summaries for pages and comments: Just like in Jira, you can get an instant summary of a long, dense document or an active comment section.

-Q&A search that actually answers: Instead of just pointing you to a list of pages with your keywords, the new Q&A search tries to give you a direct answer to your question, sourced from the content across your Confluence space.
+• Q&A search that actually answers: Instead of just pointing you to a list of pages, the Q&A search tries to give you a direct answer to your question, sourced from the content across your Confluence space.

 Atlassian Intelligence pricing

-One of the first questions on everyone’s mind is, "How much does this cost?"
-The pricing model is actually pretty straightforward: Atlassian Intelligence pricing is included with all cloud-based Standard, Premium, and Enterprise plans.
+One of the best things about Atlassian's approach is how accessible they've made these tools.
+The pricing model is very user-friendly: Atlassian Intelligence pricing is included with all cloud-based Standard, Premium, and Enterprise plans.

-There isn’t a separate line item or add-on fee for the AI features themselves.
+There isn't a separate add-on fee for the core AI features.
 If your company is on an eligible plan, the features are automatically available.
-This means your access to AI is directly tied to the subscription level you have for Jira Software, Confluence, or Jira Service Management.
+This makes Jira an even more valuable platform, as you get these advanced capabilities as part of your existing subscription.

 Connect every knowledge source, not just Atlassian

-This means your AI agent can draw from every relevant document, ticket, and conversation to give you and your customers a complete, accurate answer every single time.
+By using eesel AI as a complementary tool, your AI agent can draw from every relevant source to provide your team and customers with a comprehensive answer every time.

 Get set up in minutes, not months

-Even better, you can test it before you fully launch. eesel AI’s simulation mode runs your AI against thousands of your past support tickets.
-It shows you exactly how it would have performed, giving you a precise forecast of its resolution rate.
-This lets you deploy with confidence, knowing exactly what to expect.
+You can also use eesel AI's simulation mode to test it against your past support tickets.
+This shows you how it would have performed, giving you a clear view of its value before you fully deploy it.

 You're in complete control of your AI automation